BNN-UPC/ignnition/docs_rst/contributing.rst

 There are three main branches in Ignnition:

 -  **main**: The main branch of Ignnition.
 This branch contains the latest stable release.
 -  **ignnition-nightly**: The nightly branch of Ignnition.
 This branch contains the small incremental updates that are released in a constant release cycle.
 -  **development**: The development branch of Ignnition.
 This branch contains future features that may drastically change how Ignnition is used.
 As such, this branch is expected to be unstable and should not be used for any other use than alpha testing.

 There are three different kinds of development branches:

--  **hf-(name)**: This branch contains hotfixes (i.e. fixes deemed
-   urgent enough to be included directly into the main branch without having to wait to the end of the development cycle).
+-  **hf-(name)**: This branch contains hotfixes (i.e. fixes deemed urgent enough to be included directly into the main branch without having to wait until the end of the development cycle).
 These branches should start from the **main** branch and its Pull Request (PR) should be directed at the **main** branch.
 The hotfix version should be increased whenever one of these branches is created.

 -  **bf-(name)**: This branch contains bugfixes (i.e. fixes not deemed urgent enough to be included directly into the main branch and that